 Listen to or translate our website with BrowseAloud

 Listen to our website by using free software called BrowseAloud.
 BrowseAloud can read the content of this site out to you and offer translations* of the site into many other languages.
 You can use the BrowseAloud tool on every page to listen to the content on that page.
-Visit the BrowseAloud website for more information and to add the link to your device's browser.
+Visit the BrowseAloud website for more information.

-* Translations are through Browsealoud's partner programme with Google Translate.
+* Translations are through BrowseAloud partner programme with Google Translate.
 Eastbourne Borough Council and Lewes District Council cannot be held responsible for the quality or accuracy of the translations.

 Browsers and operating systems

 Our website is designed to work best on the latest operating systems and browsers.
-We recommend Windows Vista and later with Google Chrome for optimal performance.
+We recommend Windows 7 and later with Google Chrome for optimal performance.

-The website is also designed to work with Windows 7 and 8, and Mac OSX operating systems and Internet Explorer 9, 10 and 11 as well as Google Chrome and Mozilla Firefox.
+The website is also designed to work with Windows 8 and 10, and Mac OSX operating systems and Internet Explorer 11 as well as Microsoft Edge, Google Chrome and Mozilla Firefox.